European banking chief: euro needs a central budget

-FRANKFURT, Germany (AP) — European Central Bank head Mario Draghi is renewing his pleas to fix flaws in the 19-country euro currency, urging European leaders to adopt a central spending capacity to buffer individual governments against financial crises.
+FRANKFURT, Germany (AP) — The head of the European Central Bank is renewing his pleas to fix flaws in the 19-country euro currency, urging European leaders to adopt a central spending pot to buffer individual governments against financial crises.

-Draghi said Monday in the European Parliament that “the euro area needs a fiscal instrument to help maintain convergence” in the face of sudden shocks like the 2007-08 global financial crisis.
+Mario Draghi said Monday in the European Parliament that “the euro area needs a fiscal instrument” to keep member countries afloat during sudden shocks like the 2007-08 global financial crisis.

-He said that such a fiscal pot needs to be big enough and should deploy automatically when trouble strikes, but must not encourage irresponsible spending by governments.
+Such a fiscal pot, he said, needs to be big enough and should deploy automatically when trouble strikes, but must not encourage irresponsible spending by governments.
+He cited the example of the United States, where spending by the federal government continues uninterrupted when trouble hits an individual state.

-He said that proposals by the European Commission for an EU fund to support investment spending, and by the French and German governments for a eurozone-only budget within the EU budget, were “first steps.”
+The 19-country eurozone, which marks the 20th anniversary of the shared currency at year end, survived a debt and economic crisis in 2010-2012.
+That experience has led to the recognition that the currency union lacked key elements when it was created in 1999 as an ambitious project to further integrate the European Union’s economy.

 Most Read Business Stories